 You can take income from your policy when and how you wish.
 There are no penalties for early, late or no withdrawals, and no minimum withdrawal requirements.

 Although you can withdraw the money you put in without having to pay any taxes or penalties, with a few exceptions there are penalties for withdrawing your earnings before you reach age 59½.

 Bank On Yourself

 Your growth is both predictable and guaranteed.
-You receive a guaranteed annual increase, plus you have the potential for dividends, which, while not guaranteed, have been paid every single year for more than 100 years by the companies recommended by Bank On Yourself Authorized Advisors.
+You receive a guaranteed annual increase, plus you have the potential for dividends, which, while not guaranteed, have been paid every single year for more than 100 years by the companies recommended by Bank On Yourself Professionals.

-To find out what your bottom-line numbers could be, how much your financial picture could improve if you added Bank On Yourself to your financial plan, and to get a referral to a Bank On Yourself Authorized Advisor (a life insurance agent who has advanced training on the ins and outs of this concept), request a free Analysis here.
+To find out what your bottom-line numbers could be, how much your financial picture could improve if you added Bank On Yourself to your financial plan, and to get a referral to a Bank On Yourself Professional (a life insurance agent who has advanced training on the ins and outs of this concept), request a free Analysis here.

 If your money is invested in the market, you could lose some or all of your money and you have no way of predicting the value of your plan when you hoped to tap into it.